raffaelespazzoli/openshift-opa/README.md

         kubeConfigFile: /dev/null
 ```

-Indentify the value of the OpenShift service caBundle.
+Identify the value of the OpenShift service caBundle.
 One way to do is to run:

 ```shell